 Jade and Lehla Jerger, parents of Jaelah Jerger, live is Evansville, Indiana, my home state.
-Riley Hospital in Indianapolis and Indiana Child Protective Services (CPS) has attempted to take control of Jaelah’s care despite the fact that her parents have found CBD oil an effective way to control her debilitating severe seizures, often over 50 a day.
+Riley Hospital in Indianapolis and Indiana Child Protective Services (CPS) had attempted to take control of Jaelah’s care despite the fact that her parents have found CBD oil an effective way to control her debilitating severe seizures, often over 50 a day.

 After a neurologist at Riley Children’s Hospital diagnosed her epilepsy and wanted to put Jaelah on KEPPRA, a common, but under-tested seizure medication, the parents began to research the best treatments for their daughter.

 I would not want my child on a medication not recommended for children under 6 and can cause severe side effects like loss of hunger, renal failure, suicidal thoughts and infertility.
 Jaelah is only 19 months old.
-Read the package insert here.

 No hospital or doctor has a right to try to usurp and control a child’s care when her parents seek a second opinion and are both competent and within the law!

-Enter CBD Oil
+Enter Hemp CBD Oil

 Jade and Lehla Jerger found a qualified Chiropractic Neurologist and began treating Jaelah with CBD oil.
 CBD oil is extracted from industrial hemp, and is in no way psycho-active since it has almost no THC content – in the .003 percentage range.
 At the lowest dosage of CBD oil, the chiropractic Neurologist had success in reducing seizures from 50+ a day to 4 or less a day!